|

 EEK! -Karner Blue Butterfly Lifecycle

 Larvae emerge in April from eggs that have overwintered and feed on wild lupine, Lupinus perennis, the only known larval food plant of the butterfly.
-The larvae are often attended by ... and adults emerge in late May or early June.
+The larvae are often attended ... in late May or early June.
 The butterfly then mates and lays eggs on the lupine plant.
 The second brood of butterflies emerge mid-July to early August.
-Their eggs over-winter to ...
+Their eggs over ...

 www.dnr.state.wi.us